 Hull Cross Sections

-There are a lot of photos cross sectioned hulls floating around, but I thought I'd throw all of mine up here for easy reference.
+There are a lot of photos cross sectioned hulls floating around (especially here), but I thought I'd throw all of mine up here for easy reference.

 As we all know, there are two main forms of hull: tapered and straight-walled.
 Tapered means Winchester AA-CF, AA-HS, and Remington STS/Federal HOA.